Skip to contents

 x

-An OHLC-V series that is coercible to data.frame.
+An OHLC-V series coercible to data.frame.
 Alternatively, x may also be supplied as a double vector.

 cols